Obedience Psychology And Changes Of Behavior

 Are you prone to destructive obedience?

-What is obedience versus conformity?
+Change of behavior in obedience versus conformity?

 Both conformity and obedience usually require amenability, or a behavioral change based on social influence.
 However, obedience normally entails changing one's behavior due to an order from an authority figure, while conformity typically refers to changing one's behavior, thoughts, or attitudes to align with the opinions and actions of other people or social norms.

-Obedience has historically been an important topic of scientific investigation in social psychology and sociology.
+Obedience to authority has historically been an important topic of scientific investigation in social psychology and sociology.
 One of the first studies to empirically investigate obedience occurred in 1936.
 The researchers generally sought to identify the psychological structures that determined how dependent humans were on the rules of society.

 Researchers mainly focused on obedience within family structures because the family is usually the first to introduce the concept of authority.
 They then extrapolated their findings to a larger social context, determining that obedience to authority has likely been a crucial part of success for most human groups throughout history.